-A virtual machine or a container/pod is used by a tenant capable of hosting the application components of workloads (VNFs).
-A virtual compute therefore requires a tenant context and, since it will need to communicate with other communication partners, it is assumed that the networks have been provisioned in advance.
+A virtual machine or a container/pod capable of hosting the application components of workloads (VNFs/CNFs) of the tenant.
+A virtual compute therefore requires a tenant context and, since it will need to communicate A virtual compute therefore requires a tenant context and, since it will need to communicate with other communication partners, it is assumed that the networks have been provisioned in advance.